turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 ``user`` (Optional)
     A JavaScript string.
-    Find all data shares with the username ``user`` joined.
+    Find data shares with the username ``user`` joined.

 ``callback``
     A JavaScript function.
-    Returns a list of the first 64 :ref:`DataShare <datashare>` objects matching the search sorted by most recently created.
+    Returns a list of the first 64 joinable :ref:`DataShare <datashare>` objects matching the search sorted by most recently created.
+    This list can contain data shares that the current user has already joined.
+    Joined data shares can be filtered out with the :ref:`dataShare.isJoined <datashare_isjoined>` function.

 ``errorCallback`` :ref:`(Optional) <datasharemanager_errorcallback>`